tycoach/bidco-retail-analysis/documentation/Api_documentation.md

 Get promotional performance analysis for a supplier.

+**Methodology Note:** Uses cross-sectional comparison, comparing stores running promotions vs stores not running promotions for the same SKUs during the same period.
+This approach is appropriate for snapshot data and measures promotional effectiveness across locations.

 **Path Parameters:**

 | Parameter | Type | Required | Default | Description |